RyanDaDeng/laravel-google-recaptcha-v3/README.md

 #### A BIG thanks to [@Fluxlicious](https://github.com/Fluxlicious) who improved the vue component.

-The Blade way is no longer useful if you use Vue, so we need to manage to assign site key by ourselves.
+The Blade way is no longer useful if you use Vue.
+We need to manage to assign site key by ourselves.
 The component supports props below:

 Supported: siteKey, id, inline and action, check the original file to see the details.